realcopacetic/script.copacetic.helper/README.md

 * __jurialmunkey__ for all the best-practice code examples from [plugin.video.themoviedb.helper](https://github.com/jurialmunkey/plugin.video.themoviedb.helper) and forum support.

 ### Changelog
+**1.0.19**
+- SlideshowMonitor() will now check for cropped clearlogos or crop them if no cropped version present

 **1.0.18**
 - Added subtitle_limiter() script, which sets subtitles to the first stream in the desired language if it's available and then toggles between this subtitle stream and 'off'.
 If the preferred language stream is not available it will toggle through all available subtitles instead.